 Yes!
-It’s nothing wrong if you focus on the best table tennis blade, rubber or other accessories.
-So today, I will explain to you how to choose your best equipment which fits your playing style, which can help you win more in table tennis.
+It’s nothing wrong if you focus on the best table tennis blade, rubber, or other accessories.
+So today, I will explain to you how to choose the best equipment which fits your playing style, which can help you win more in table tennis.

 Basic Types Of Table Tennis Equipment

-- blade: its role is giving the feeling of the ball.
+blade: its role is giving the feeling of the ball.
 It’s like an extension of your arm.
 The blade decides 80% of your playing style.
 You should choose the best blade that fits your style.

-- rubber: add the speed and the spin to the ball.
+rubber: add the speed and the spin to the ball.
 Choosing the right combination (blade + rubber) is crucial.
-The rubber complete 20% of the characteristic of the racket.
+The rubber completes 20% of the characteristic of the racket.

 Please remember: There is no best setup in table tennis.
-The best equipment is the one that suits your playing styles.
+The best equipment is the one that suits your playing style.

 Here are the most important types of equipment needed in table tennis.

-You need to have a racket, a short, and a pair of shoe to play table tennis.
-A racket is made by the blade and two rubbers.
-You should make your own racket, don’t buy the premade racket.
+You need to have also a short, and a pair of shoes to play table tennis.

 Ping Pong Rackets

-You need to cut your rubbers perfectly and glue it to the bare blade.
-The blade is a wood, so it will absorb the humidity rapidly.
+You need to cut your rubbers perfectly and glue them to the bare blade.
+The blade is wood, so it will absorb the humidity rapidly.
 After gluing the rubber correctly, you need to protect your racket for the long term.

-In table tennis equipment, there is the blade and the rubber.
+In table tennis equipment, there is a blade and rubber.